jkschin/jkschin.github.io/_posts/2021-05-16-blockchain-and-money.md

 - Characteristics of money - durable, portable, divisible, fungible (see 1749 Royal Bank case), acceptable, stable.
 - Central banks reserves are only available to commercial banks.

+## Lesson 3
+- Pre-Reading: Nakamoto paper itself.
+I glanced through it before.
+Read it again and got the ideas except for the probabilities on attacking the network and Gambler's Ruin.
+- Mostly cryptography basics so nothing new to write about in this lesson.